-Preparation of An Instant Drink: Extruded Flour of Polished Red Rice (Oryza Sativa L) and Blackberry (Rubus Spp) Retentate By Microfiltration
+Preparation of an Instant Drink: Extruded Flour of Polished Red Rice (Oryza Sativa L) and Blackberry (Rubus Spp) Retentate by Microfiltration

 DOI: